F(R,..) theories from the point of view of the Hamiltonian approach: non-vacuum Anisotropic Bianchi type I cosmological model: introduction

+Motivated by previous studies of Bianchi Type I vacuum models \cite{Sharif2009, Sharif2010}, this work departs from standard power-law assumptions (e.g., $F\propto a^m)$ found in literature \cite{Farasat, Hasmani}.
+Instead, we employ the Hamiltonian formalism to analyze our model.
+We also address the ambiguity regarding the introduction of matter in modified gravity.
+While some approaches incorporate the matter Lagrangian density directly within the F(...) function \cite{prd75-2007}, others treat it as an independent component \cite{ijtp52-2013} or utilize a hybrid approach \cite{epjc81-2021}.
+In this work, we present a generalized theory $F(R,T, {\cal L}_{matter}) \to F(R,T)\to F(R)$; this includes a general Lagrangian density dependent on metric elements, multi-chiral scalar fields, and K-essence fields.
+As a "toy model" to demonstrate the efficacy of Hamilton’s equations without relying on an ansatz, we solve the anisotropic equations for the $F(R)$ case without scalar fields; the inclusion of scalar fields and more complex $F$ functions is reserved for future work.

-This work is presented as follows: In Section II, the equation of motion are written following the variation of our Lagrangian density, and an example, the case for Bergmann-Wagoner theories is analyzed \cite{Clifford}.
-In Section III, we analize our toy model into $F(R)$ theory obtaining the exact solutions of the Bianchi type I cosmological model are presented from the Hamiltonian formalism for the vacuum case and perfect fluid.
-In Section IV, we will find the Hamiltonian density and the Hamiltonian equation for the gauges N=1 and N=6$\eta^3$D as well as the solutions for them, with these results the Ricci scalar is rewritten for each case, however when we introduce the scale factors and the auxiliary D function into the Einstein field equation, the constraint between the constants makes the Ricci zero and consequently F(R) as well.
-Finally, Section V is dedicated to the conclusions.
+The structure of our work is as follows: Section~\ref{section2} is devoted to derive the equations of motion via variation of the Lagrangian density and analyze the Bergmann-Wagoner theories as a benchmark \cite{Clifford}.
+In Section~\ref{section3} an analysis of the F(R) toy model is presented, showing the exact solutions for the Bianchi Type I model in both vacuum and perfect fluid contexts using the Hamiltonian formalism.
+While in Section~\ref{section4}, we determine the Hamiltonian density and the field equations for the gauges N=1 and $N=6\eta^3 D$.
+We demonstrate that when scale factors and the auxiliary $D$ function are introduced into the field equations, the resulting constraints yield a vanishing Ricci scalar ($R=0$) and, consequently, $F(R)=0$.
+Finally, in Section~\ref{section5} provides concluding remarks.